VasilyMarkov/MIPT-Cpp-master-course/task3/perfect_forwarding.md

     //T -> const&
 }
 ```
-In this case, T is a universal reference and the correct convolution
+In this case, `T` is a universal reference and the correct convolution
 will be applied to the type inference.

 When passing a non-reference type, an lvalue reference will be appended to it
 and then by the convolution rule & + && = &.
-Thus type "t" will be const int&.
+Thus type "t" will be `const int&`.
-T will be const int& also.
+`T` will be `const int&` also.

-std::forward provides a perfect forward so that type "t" is thrown unchanged inside, so:
+`std::forward` provides a perfect forward so that type "t" is thrown unchanged inside, so:
 ```C++
  g(std::forward<T>(t)) -> g(const int&)
 ```
-Since there is no such overloading, and in int& and int&&
+Since there is no such overloading, and in `int&` and `int&&`
 it is forbidden to pass const int&, there will be a compilation error.

-std::forward:
+`std::forward`:
 ```C++
 template <class T>
 T&& forward(typename std::remove_reference<T>::type& t) noexcept